nanobox-io/nanobox-guides/articles/php/laravel/getting-started/from-scratch.md

 nanobox dev dns add laravel.nanobox.dev
 ```

-### Install Laravel
+### Create a New Laravel App
-With your dev environment running, you're ready to install Laravel.
-This can be done by consoling into your dev environment and running the laravel installer.
+With your dev environment running, you can console into it and install Laravel.

 ```bash
 # console into the dev environment